true-barracudas/sizepicker-service/README.md

 > This is the Size Picker microservice for a sports apparel product page.
 Made with React, Node, Express, MongoDB.
 Dockerized and deployed on AWS with CircleCI pipeline.

+> No external components or CSS modules used.
+All CSS written with Styled Components CSS-in-JS.

 > See a demo of the project here https://www.youtube.com/watch?v=ZTMDcLJ7pqo

 ## Related Projects